abhiram-9396/subway-surfers/README.md

 # 🏃 Subway Surfers Game Using Hand Gestures

-An innovative undergraduate project enabling hands-free gameplay of **Subway Surfers** using **hand gestures**, built with **Python** and **OpenCV**.
+An innovative project enabling hands-free gameplay of **Subway Surfers** using **hand gestures**, built with **Python** and **OpenCV**.
 This project showcases real-time palm detection and hand landmarking techniques to control the game seamlessly without physical controllers.

 ## 🚀 Features